test-pipeline/orthrus/README.md

 Orthrus is a tool for managing, conducting, and assessing dictionary-based security (fuzz) testing for [autotools][1] projects.
 At the moment, it supports Clang/LLVM instrumentation and the AFL ecosystem (afl-fuzz, afl-utils, afl-cov).
 The ultimate aim is for Orthrus to be a generic wrapper around state-of-the-art fuzz and instrumentation tools on the one hand, and disparate build systems on the other.

-NEW: The dictionary-based fuzzing feature is scheduled for the next release.
+**NEW**: The dictionary-based fuzzing feature is new.
+Do `git create -dict` to generate a fuzzing dictionary and `git add --jobconf` to specify fuzz options (e.g., `-x dict`) for making use of the generated dictionary for fuzzing.

 # Installation